yanni-lab/Online-quiz-reflection-platform/README.md

 **Sprint 1**

-For sprint 1, we plan to focus on developing the functionality for LECs  to take quizzes.
+For sprint 1, we focus on developing the functionality for LECs  to take quizzes.
 The user should be able to complete the entire workflow as an LEC, meaning he/she can choose which quiz to take, select the answers to each quiz, check and edit previous answers, see feedback, and write user experience comments.

 The organized user stories in sprint 1 are: US01, US02, US03, US04, US08, US09, US10, US11